Manim-Notebook/manim-notebook/README.md

 ## 🚀 Features

 - **Manim Cells**.
 Split your code into Manim Cells that start with `##`.
 You will be presented with a CodeLens to preview the animation.
+Optionally, reload your changed Python files to see the changes.
 - **Preview any code**.
 Simple as that, select any code and preview it.
 - **With or without Terminal**.
 The extension parses the `manimgl` terminal output to provide rich VSCode integrations and makes possible an almost terminal-free workflow.
   - Shows the progress of the live Manim preview as VSCode progress bar.